ANALYSIS-Why Biden pushes an assault weapons ban despite the political odds | Politics

 Such a ban has little chance of passing the Republican-controlled House of Representatives or the Senate, which is narrowly controlled by Democrats, political experts say.
 But Biden's stubborn strategy continues: make a ban the focus of public discourse whenever a mass shooting occurs and put pressure on lawmakers who oppose one.
 The White House hopes to build on already strong public support for stricter gun safety laws overall, and ultimately try to pressure Republicans in Congress into changing their thinking.

-Biden personally adds mentions of an assault weapons ban to his planned public remarks, a White House official said.
-This week, after 18 people were killed over two days in California, the president asked lawmakers to send a bill to his desk as quickly as possible.

-"It's really needed badly," he told Democratic leaders at a meeting on Tuesday.
-"We're going to ban assault weapons again," he said on Thursday at a Lunar New Year reception at the White House, to applause.
+Janice Iwama, assistant professor at American University's Department of Justice, Law and Criminology, said that even if Biden fails to win a national ban, bringing attention to the issue could prompt some state legislatures to act.
+"And it can happen a lot faster at the state level," Iwama said.

 Republican opposition has not changed.

-Senator John Cornyn, a senior Republican member of the Senate Judiciary Committee who has been prominent during past gun control debates, said the California shootings had not altered the situation on Capitol Hill.
 "There's not going to be any further legislative action there.
-We pretty much exhausted the possibilities a few months ago," he told Reuters.
-The White House says Biden will not give up.
+We pretty much exhausted the possibilities a few months ago," Senator John Cornyn told Reuters.

-"The president's strategy has been to make an assault weapons ban a winning issue so we can build a pro-gun safety Congress, and we're making progress on that," a second White House official said.
-Biden's strategy may have longer-term political benefits going into the 2024 presidential election.

-"I do suspect part of Biden's re-election plans over the next year is to try to contrast himself as a moderate, centrist, pragmatic figure versus the extremes," said Dante Scala, a political science professor at the University of New Hampshire.
-SIMPLE MATH, NOT ENOUGH SUPPORT

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)